MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 )
 ```

 If you want to get the _next_ 100 tweets after that, you could get the ID of the last tweet and use that to start the search at the next page, modified with `since_id=last_tweet_id-1`.
 You'd also have to check when there are no Tweets left and then stop searching.
+However, it is much more practical to use Tweepy's **Cursor** approach to do paging, covered next.

+#### Get many tweets using paging

-However, it is much more practical to use Tweepy's **Cursor** approach to do paging.
-This lets Tweepy do multiple requests for tweets - allowing you get thousands of tweets.
+This approach using the [Paging](#paging) approach to do multiple requests for pages of up to 100 tweets each, allowing you get thousands of tweets.

-!> Twitter API imposes rate limiting to prevent abuse.
-So after you've met your quota of searches (whether new searches or paging on one search) in a 15 minute window, you'll have to wait before it resets and do more queries.
-This waiting can be turned on as covered in [Installation](#installation) section.
+!> Twitter API imposes **rate limiting** against a token, to prevent abuse.
+So, after you've met your quota of searches in a 15-minute window (whether new searches or paging on one search), you will have have to **wait** until it resets and then do more queries.
+Any requests before then will fail (though other will have their own limit).
+This **waiting** can be turned on as covered in [Installation](#installation) section.

 ```python
 cursor = tweepy.Cursor(api.search, count=100)